-- 3 units, Letter, 3 lec, DE

-- DA, CSU/UC, LACCD C, CSUGE C2, IGETC 3B

-- Prerequisite: ENGLISH 101

-- This course surveys a variety of works by Asian Pacific Islander (API) American writers that reflect the diversity of history, culture, and immigration experiences of API communities in America.
+- 3 units, Letter, 3 lec, DE - DA, CSU/UC, LACCDGE C, CSUGE C2, IGETC 3B - Prerequisite: ENGLISH 101 or 101X or 101Y or 101Z - This course surveys a variety of works by Asian Pacific Islander (API) American writers that reflect the diversity of history, culture, and immigration experiences of API communities in America.
 The course will examine novels, short stories, memoirs, poems, plays, essays, films, and other media created by API Americans, as well as the critical debates that surround them.